+Enhanced Watch: The SERT Leader may decide to elevate the State EOC to an Enhanced Watch if the NHC begins issuing advisories on a tropical storm or depression that does not pose an immediate threat but may impact the state.
+During an Enhanced Watch, NCEM or SERT Functional Leads will notify SERT agency representatives of the potential hurricane or coastal storm threats and possible SERT Activation.

+SERT Activation: The SERT Leader may decide to elevate the State EOC to a SERT Activation if:

 - a.
-Enhanced Watch: The SERT Leader may decide to elevate the State EOC to an Enhanced Watch if the NHC begins issuing advisories on a tropical storm or depression that does not pose an immediate threat but may impact the State.
-During an Enhanced Watch, NCEM or SERT Functional Leads will notify SERT agency representatives of the potential hurricane or coastal storm threats and possible SERT Activation. - b.
-SERT Activation: The SERT Leader may decide to elevate the State EOC to a SERT Activation if: - i.
-Confidence is increasing that significant impacts from a hurricane or coastal storm are expected; - ii.
-Major traffic problems, power outages or shelter openings are expected or occurring; - iii.
-A tropical system has impacted the State causing flooding, road closures and damages to structures; or - iv.
-Numerous State resources have been requested.
+Confidence is increasing that significant impacts from a hurricane or coastal storm are expected; - b.
+Major traffic problems, power outages or shelter openings are expected or occurring; - c.
+A tropical system has impacted the state causing flooding, road closures and damages to structures; or - d.
+Numerous state resources have been requested.

-During a SERT Activation, all necessary SERT agencies will be activated in the State EOC and RCC(s).
+During a SERT Activation, all necessary SERT partners will be activated in the State EOC and RCC(s).
 Movement of supplies before and after the storm will be directed by the SERT Leader and the Logistics Section.
 Shelters will be opened, as necessary.
-If needed, the Deputy General Counsel may assist the NC Governor's Office in drafting a State of Emergency Proclamation to be forwarded to the Governor for signature.
+If needed, the Deputy General Counsel may assist the NC Governor's Office in drafting a State of Emergency to be forwarded to the Governor for signature.